Distributor Legal Center

 Choco supports multiple file formats for the exchange: CSV, XML, JSON, TXT, Excel, EDI, X12.

-In the event there are unclear or missing specifications from the Supplier, Choco shall provide files in a standard format (including documentation).
+In the event there are unclear or missing specifications from the Distributor, Choco shall provide files in a standard format (including documentation).

 D. Technical Procedure